The difference between product development and product management tools — and why you need both

 The good news is that you can have the best of both worlds — without giving up any tools.
 A dedicated product management system is a perfect partner for existing product processes, acting as a filtering layer that comes before tasks are funneled into development tools:

-Instead of product development versus product management, both tools and teams can work together to deliver products that people use and love.
+Instead of product development versus product management, both systems and teams can work together to deliver products that people use and love.

 Instead, a dedicated product management system gives product managers the control they need to deliver great products.
 Product teams can score and prioritize tasks and stories more effectively, defining product objectives and drivers around common product prioritization frameworks.
 The value of these individual drivers can then be rolled up into a true prioritization score, weighted according to exact needs.